stat545ubc-2023/assignment-b3-LeviaWang/readme.md

 ### Linear Model Prediction

 - Utilizes a simple linear model to predict flow values based on the chosen year.

-### Download filtered data

-- Downloading filtered data as a CSV file.

 ## Getting Started